-MOT sessions are a range of activities provided from GLOW maths and picking up of misconceptions linked to kite lessons

-A clear lesson objective for the KITE lesson is provided

-All Kite lessons follow the same framework of: Do it, Secure it, Deepen it (see appendix)
+Maths lessons and MOT sessions are a range of activities provided from GLOW maths and picking up of misconceptions linked to kite lessons.
+A clear lesson objective for the KITE lesson is provided.
+All Kite lessons follow the same framework of: Do it, Secure it, Deepen it.

 Each class organises two daily lessons of for mathematics.
 The KITE lesson lasts 45 minutes and the MOT lesson 20 minutes.
 They are taught at different times as they teach different concepts.
 Teachers of the EYFS ensure the children learn through a mixture of adult led activities and child initiated activities both inside and outside of the classroom.

 Across the school, lessons are taught in a similar format.
 Children are encouraged to take responsibility for their own learning and ask for help and guidance when they need it.
 Teachers begin the lesson with all children working as a class on the carpet.
-Teacher completes class input and uses AfL to see if any children need support.
-These children will wither remain with the teacher of work with the class TA.
-During the lesson children will follow the 4Bs if stuck.
+Teacher completes class input and uses AfL (Assessment for Learning) to see if any children need support.
+These children will either remain with the teacher of work with the class TA.